-According to the UTK 2021-2022 Fact Book, the number of nonstudent employees working on the Knoxville campus was 8,950.
+According to the UTK 2022-2023 Fact Book, the number of nonstudent employees working on the Knoxville campus (including the UT Space Institute and UT Institute of Agriculture) was 9,570.

 5. Policies for students and employees with criminal records: